 Brain Damage Caused By Lack Of Oxygen?
 We Can Help Pursue Accountability.

 The brain requires oxygen to operate properly and maintain balance and health.
-When the brain is denied adequate oxygen, its cells deteriorate and die, resulting in brain damage, paralysis or, in the most severe cases, wrongful death.
+When the brain is denied adequate oxygen, its cells deteriorate and die, resulting in catastrophic brain damage, paralysis or, in the most severe cases, wrongful death.
 If your child has suffered from hypoxia — lack of blood flow to the brain — during childbirth, it might be the result of medical malpractice or negligence on the part of your doctor.

 We can help you obtain the compensation you deserve for this tragic error.
 At McKeen & Associates, P.C., we have been standing by Michigan’s birth injury victims and their families for more than 30 years.
 In that time, our Detroit hypoxia attorneys have learned how to handle this type of tragic case with compassion.
 You, the client, are the centerpiece of everything we do.
+We also represent clients in Illinois and across the country.

 Put Our Experience To Work For You